Are you a marketer or brand owner who relies on cookies to learn more about how users interact with your website?

 2. Collect your data

-While conducting livestreams, ensure you collect the data around your marketing goals.
-Other ways to collect data are following up with feedback forms and offering discounts, offers, or limited-time deals that your customers will enjoy.
+While conducting live stream shopping, ensure you collect the data around your marketing goals.
+Other ways to collect your own data are following up with feedback forms and offering discounts, offers, or limited-time deals that your customers will enjoy.

 3. Store your data

 The data collected is not a one-time deal.
 You must save it effectively in customer relationship management (CRM) software or other tools that help you use the data later.
-You can also use the data obtained from different livestreams and compare them while analyzing.
+You can also use the data obtained from different livestream events and compare them while analyzing.

 4. Analyze post-livestream data for adding to and enriching the first-party data pool

-After a livestream, the critical task is to evaluate the success rate through the data you’ve gathered.
-It is one of the most crucial steps in the whole process as it gives you insights into your current performance, bottlenecks, and ways to improve in the future.
+After a live video shopping session, the critical task is to evaluate the success rate through the data you’ve gathered.
+It is one of the most crucial steps in the whole process as it gives you insights into your current performance, bottlenecks, and ways to improve in the future with live commerce.